 Visit the Art Walk

 Gallery owners offered wine and appetizers and took time to talk with visitors and explain the art and artists they represented.
-Gallery owner, Patricia Mendoza showed us contemporary pieces by Mexican artists and suggested we take our glass of wine with us as we explored the district.
+Gallery owner, Patricia Mendoza, showed us contemporary pieces by Mexican artists and suggested we take our glass of wine with us as we explored the district.

 Shopping for Souvenirs

 Exploring the small shops of San José del Cabo is fun.
-You may enter what looks like a small narrow shop and find that the building expands as you walk back through shelves of merchandise.
-In general, I found shopkeepers to be welcoming and they did not pressure me.
+You may enter what looks like a small, narrow shop and find that the building expands as you walk back through shelves of merchandise.
+In general, I found shopkeepers to be welcoming, and they did not pressure me.

 So what can you find as a home décor item, gift or souvenir?
 There are Mexican handcrafts and interesting imported items.

 Whether it’s providing a pop of color in your boutique hotel or hanging in windows of shops, colorful Mexican animal embroidery designs will catch your eye.
 Many shops carry linens with Otomi embroidery depicting fanciful animals and birds.
 This embroidery technique comes from the Otomi people in the central Mexican Plateau.
 The craft was revived in the 1960s after a drought devastated their agricultural economy.
-It is said that the animals on the pillows, runners and clothing are designs taken from local cave art.
-Artisans do the embroidery on cotton cloth using a satin stitch over design outlines they sketch onto the fabric.
-The more detail in the pieces, the higher the price.
-You may also find machine-stitched work at a lower price.
+It is said that the animals on the pillows, runners, and clothing are designs taken from local cave art.
+Artisans do the embroidery on cotton cloth using a satin stitch over design outlines they sketch onto the fabric—the more detail in the pieces, the higher the price.
+You may also find machine-stitched work at a lower cost.

 Talavera pottery is distinguished by a white glaze base coat.
-Typical detail colors are dark cobalt blue, yellow, orange and green.
-You can find pots, dinnerware and even house numbers.
+Typical detail colors are dark cobalt blue, yellow, orange, and green.
+You can find pots, dinnerware, and even house numbers.
 The quality varies.
 The pottery is hand-made.

 When You Go